Tips for Writing Your Best SEO Content

 A title without a keyword phrase is a bad title

+As mentioned earlier, the organization starts from your titles.
 With no doubt, funny and engaging titles are very interesting to write; however, a keyword phrase written in your title will do the trick.
 Note that you should be interested in generating texts for Google and Google’s algorithms.
+One thing that some content creators fail to appreciate is that Google’s algorithm always tries to find the most relevant content based on the user’s search.
+Titles are among the main features checked in this sorting process, and yours can only be considered if it contains relevant words.

 With more than five million searches done daily, Google is believed to be the most used on the Net.
 Hence, it is worth mentioning that it attaches great importance to titles; therefore, including keywords in titles is a very smart decision.
 This is exactly how you can start producing the pieces that will rank high.
 Your title will attract your audience’s attention if you use numbers.
-Let us say, write an exact number instead of using “some” or “a few”, etc. when writing about interesting facts, statistical data and so forth.
+Of course, it can be hard to read the minds of Google search users, but it’s your job as an SEO content creator to do just that.
+A good example is when you’re trying to find the right title for a list-form content.
+Rather than writing ‘some’ or ‘a few,’ it would be prudent to use an exact number like ‘5 tips’ or ‘ten ways.’
+This will increase the relevance of your content, at least, according to Google’s algorithms.

 Start with a keyword